xcarnd/CarND-Advanced-Lane-Lines/writeup_report.md

 5. Creating a masking imaged which is used to combined with the undistorted image and unwarp, to produce the annotated output.
 Codes can be found in lines 92 - 98.

-Here's an example for the resulting output:
+Here's an example for the warped masking image:

-![alt text][image5]
+![Warped masking image][warped_masking]

+and the unwarped masking image:
+![Unwarped masking image][unwarped_masking]

-####5.
-Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 I did this in lines 226 - 233 in the file `processing.py`.
 The main idea is converting each points in pixel to points in meter then fit again.
 Depending on the `src_rect` I picked for perspective transform, I set the meter in pixel in x direction to be (3.7 / (980 - 300)), meter in pixel in y direction to be (30 / 720).